fanglingsu/vimb/man.md

   messages into JavaScript Console.
 At the time this is the only way to force WebKit to not allow a page to store data in the windows sessionStorage.

-plugins (bool)
-: Determines whether or not plugins on the page are enabled.

 prevent-newwindow (bool)
-: Whether to open links, that would normally open in a new window, in the current window.
+: Whether to open links, that would normally open in a new tab, in the current tab instead.
 This option does not affect links fired by hinting.

+media (bool)
+: Enable or disable all media support.
+When disabled, WebKitGTK will not attempt to play any audio or video content, which can be useful on systems where GStreamer is not fully configured or to prevent crashes caused by missing GStreamer plugins (such as autoaudiosink).

 sans-serif-font (string)
 : The font family used as the default for content using sans-serif font.